mikaelpatel/Arduino-FVM/README.md

 # Arduino-FVM

-This library provides a token threaded Forth kernel that may be embedded in an Arduino sketches.
-The kernel can be used from debugging shell to full scale Forth applications.
+This library provides a token threaded Forth kernel that may be embedded in Arduino sketches.
+The kernel can be used as a debug shell or even full scale Forth applications.

 Please note that this is work in progress.